habbis/ansible_role_wireguard_client/README.md

         name: "ansible_molecule_template"
 ```

-molecule.yml is the central configuration file for the testing and
+molecule.yml is the central configuration file for testing ansible playbooks.
-here you can choose what docker image it will use for testing.
+Here you can choose what docker image it will use for testing.
+The line test_sequence here
+you choose testing scenario.

 ```
 dependency: